 - Machine Learning: From Zero To Hero (dr. Veysel Kocaman)

 - Iterated Local Search in Theory and Practice (prof. dr. Holger Hoos)

-The credit value of active participation in the PRE-programme is 25 slu.
-If you like, you can also write a ‘Profielwerkstuk’ based on one of the programme themes.
+The credit value of active participation in the PRE-programme is 25 studielasturen.
+If you like, you can also write a ‘profielwerkstuk’ based on one of the programme themes.
 In this case, please discuss this with your own teacher at school and contact one of the Pre-Classes instructors listed above.

 The meetings are on Wednesdays, 14:15-16:15 hrs.

 - Wednesday, 13 January 2021

 - Wednesday, 27 January 2021

 - Wednesday, 10 February 2021

 - Wednesday, 3 March 2021